staticka/staticka/README.md

     ...

     /**
-     * Returns a listing of integrations to be used.
+     * Returns an array of integrations to be used.
      *
      * @var array
      */